 - Lump-sum alimony.
 While permanent alimony can be paid periodically, as in month to month, alimony can also be a one-time payment in a lump sum.

 - Rehabilitative alimony.
 Courts award rehabilitative alimony when one spouse needs time to obtain an education or training to become self-supportive.
 People in short-term marriages can often receive rehabilitative alimony.

 - Bridge-the-gap alimony.
 Bridge-the-gap alimony is similar to rehabilitative alimony in that it is a short-term alimony award, usually awarded to allow the other spouse time to become established after divorce.
 It may bridge the gap while finding a place to live or obtain a job.

 - Temporary alimony.
 Temporary alimony is paid while the divorce is ongoing and until the court issues the final decree.

 Florida does not have specific guidelines and calculations for alimony the way it does for child support.
 Alimony awards are left to the court’s discretion.
 However, just as courts allow child support modifications, modifying alimony payments is an option when financial, health, or other substantial changes in circumstances occur.

 Contact our experienced Florida Alimony Attorneys

-You can reach Scott J. Sternberg & Associates, P.A. online or at 561.687.5660 to arrange a consultation.
+You can reach Sternberg / Forsythe, P.A. online or at 561.687.5660 to arrange a consultation.
 We serve clients throughout Florida from our offices in West Palm Beach, Boca Raton and Orlando.